 No all of us need or want an unlimited plan.
 The good news is, you don’t have to sacrifice the convenience of a connected smartphone just to save money on mobile data.
 Here are five things that’ll take you five minutes to do and can save you a ton of money each month.

 Your smartphone is indispensable.
 There are a ton of varyingly data-hungry apps that improve your mobile experience.
 Cloud storage, audio and video streaming, rich browsing, turn-by-turn navigation and so on can put a heavy demand on your mobile data connection.
-Fortunately though, it’s easy to cut down on mobile data use without hindering your mobile experience.
+Fortunately, though, it’s easy to cut down on mobile data use without hindering your mobile experience.

-Chrome menu > Settings > (Advanced) Reduce data usage
+Chrome menu > Settings > Lite mode

 Caching Google Maps

 You can download an area in Google Maps so that it uses less data when navigating to your destination.
-Not only does this save you tons of mobile data, it also improves the experience if you’re travelling through a low reception area.
+Not only does this save you tons of mobile data, it also improves the experience if you’re traveling through a low reception area.

 While there’s some debate on the size of the cap, there is a limit on the amount of data you can cache.
 If surpassed, you’ll be asked to zoom on a smaller area.

-To save a map for offline use, you have two options:
+To save a map for offline use: